Fuel in tap water alarms Pearl Harbor military families

 On Monday, when she gave her dog some bottled water, he immediately drank a full liter’s worth and then drank two more liters over the next 12 hours.

-The Navy has since starting distributing bottled water and said said Marines would set up showers and laundry facilities connected to clean water.
+The Navy has since started distributing bottled water and said Marines would set up showers and laundry facilities connected to clean water.

 The Army said it would help affected families move into hotels or new homes and the Navy is working on a similar program.
 The Navy is also setting up dedicated medical clinics.